victorminden/victorminden.github.io/index.md

 {% include base_path %}

+As of February 2021 I am a software engineer working on compilers at [Cerebras Systems](https://cerebras.net/).

-As of October 2019, I am a senior algorithms scientist at [PathAI](https://www.pathai.com), where I work on computational pathology.
+Before that, I was a senior algorithms scientist at [Path AI](https://www.pathai.com), where I worked on computational digital pathology.

 Before that, I was a software engineer at Google where I worked 80% time with the Hotels team on data analytics and 20% time with the operations research team on linear program solvers.